 - He expects Ant and Dec to just sit back and be governed by someone who doesn’t know they exist?
 The arrogance of the man.

-- Recklessly says things that can easily be taken out of context and exaggerated and completely lied about.
+- Recklessly says things that are taken out of context and exaggerated and completely lied about.

 - Thinks international relations should be more than just the threat of genocide.
 Pussyhole.

-- Rich people, corporations, and the right wing press that supports them, really do not like him.
+- Rich people, corporations, and the right wing press really do not like him.
 It is nothing to do with his policies being bad for them and great for everyone else – as if they’d be so self-serving!

 - All those people who claimed he was unelectable are just going to look really really silly.
 What kind of monster would wish that kind of public embarrassment on other human beings?